Sohou08/AWS_cloud/Jump box/Step.md

 cp -i <JB_key.pem> ~
 cd ~

-* Use Ssh allow you to access in the instance
+* Use Ssh allowing to access in the instance

 chmod 400 < JB_key.pem >